-• A Welsh language ALN working group will be established during 2021 to oversee the consideration and integration of Welsh language provision into all areas of work within the ALN department.
-This group will carry out an audit of current demand and provision by August 2022 and develop an ALN Welsh Language policy.
-They will also establish formal links with the Welsh Language transformation workstream; identify opportunities to enhance the Welsh language exposure for ALN pupils, e.g. through mainstream programmes such as the Siarter laith / Cymraeg Campus; coordinate and disseminate regional developments in this area; review opportunities for access to specialist Welsh language resources and expertise; and provide advice to project managers within the ALN team on Welsh language provision.
+- During 2022/23, the Welsh Language workstream of the education transformation programme will identify how the Inclusion department will integrate Welsh language provision into all areas of work.
+This group will carry out an audit of current demand and provision by August 2023 and develop an ALN Welsh Language policy.
+They will also establish formal links with the Welsh Language transformation workstream; identify opportunities to enhance the Welsh language exposure for ALN pupils, e.g through mainstream programmes such as the Siarter laith / Cymraeg Campus; coordinate and disseminate regional developments in this area; review opportunities for access to specialist Welsh language resources and expertise; and provide advice to project managers within the ALN team on Welsh language provision. - During 2022/23, a working group of Welsh speaking ALNCos will be established to enable identification of challenges and potential solutions to supporting pupils with ALN through the medium of Welsh.